patmaddox/renoise-tools/com.patmaddox.SampleHeadroom.xrnx/README.md

 # Because not everything has to hit 0 dB.

-Automatically attenuates samples by 12 dB when added to a Renoise project.
+Creates sample headroom by automatically attenuating samples by 12 dB when added to a Renoise project.

-You can think of this as a tool to create "sample headroom" as opposed to the "track headroom" configuration setting.
-The sample's volume is attenuated before hitting any instrument fx.
+What's the difference between this and the track headroom setting?
+Sample headroom creates headroom before hitting any instrument fx, whereas track headroom comes after the entire instrument fx chain.

-In the sample editor, the sample is automatically attenuated only when the disk browser is open (so you can duplicate samples without changing their volume).
+In the sample editor tab, samples are automatically attenuated only when the disk browser is open (so you can duplicate samples without changing their volume).

 When rendering to a sample, it should not adjust the new sample's volume at all.